acollign/netrunner-wiki/Client-Lock-and-Handling-Client-Commands.md

 Game requests from the client to server - and the corresponding response are completely de-coupled and asynchronous.
-This is mostly fine - however it is possible during network latency for a client to send the same command multiple times before the first one has resolve.
+This is mostly fine - however it is possible during network latency for a client to send the same command multiple times before the first one has resolved.

 We handle this to some extent today via a client lock mechanism.
 This is implemented in the gameboard.cljs file as follows:
 ```clojure